Biodenoising: Animal Vocalization Denoising without Access to Clean Data: Conclusions

 \section{Conclusions}

 This work proposes a novel technique to train deep learning models for the task of denoising animal vocalizations that does not require the availability of clean, noise-free recordings.
 In addition, we introduce two non-overlapping data sets for training and benchmarking.
-We show that using pre-denoised vocalizations in the form of pseudo-clean targets leads to superior results to the current state of the art methods i.e. using noisy targets~\cite{bergler2020orca} or `noisereduce'\cite{sainburg2020finding}.
+We show that using pre-denoised vocalizations in the form of pseudo-clean targets leads to superior results to the current state of the art noisy-target methods~\cite{bergler2020orca} or `noisereduce'\cite{sainburg2020finding}.
 Particularly, we found that `demucs dns48', a model for human speech enhancement, provides effective priors for this task.
 A similar finding was observed in the context of bioacoustics domain adaptation~\cite{boudiaf2023search,ghani2023global,kloots2024exploring,sarkar2024utility,cauzinilleinvestigating}, suggesting that deep learning models may exploit signal characteristics that are consistent across different taxa and contexts.
-In future work, we plan to investigate the enhancements achievable through subsequent iterations of our method.
-Furthermore, we intend to assess the effectiveness of our denoising technique at higher sample rates of 48kHz and explore its implications for the generation, detection and classification of animal vocalizations.
+In future work, we plan to investigate the enhancements achievable through subsequent iterations of our method and to extend the model to higher sample rates.